jgagne/ajovt3-zs20-vskk/03-curriculum-vitae.md

 1. Use Markdown to focus on content first only, while providing a link to a PDF version.
 2. Use a PDF to focus on the look and feel with typography, color, and layout — design second.

+**Note:** Use of a headshot photo is *optional*.
+As an alternative, you could include a headshot in your Markdown file, but *not* include a headshot in your PDF file as a compromise between the identity of your online presence and the etiquette of the hiring process.

 ## Handoff

 Share your repo URL in the `03-curriculum-vitae` project channel of your Slack workspace.